siyanz/siyanz.github.io/_posts/2016-12-16-SSUI-TA-Portfolio.md

 ---
 layout: post
 title: Teaching Assistant&#58; Student&#8217;s Portfolio Showcase
-shortinfo: In Fall 2016, I was the teaching assitant for Programming User Interface, a course that covers the how-tos of prototyping and designing interfaces.
+shortinfo: In Fall 2016, I was the teaching assistant for Programming User Interface, a course that covers the how-tos of prototyping and designing interfaces.
 As the TA, I taught the lab section of the course where students learned the basics of prototyping with HTML/CSS/javascript.
 This page showcased the learning results.
 categories: [Teaching, HCI]
 year: 2016
 hero: false